obriencj/koji-smoky-dingo/docs/commands/repoquery.rst

                          filter for packages with these Supplements

-Performs an query on the current repository for a koji tag using DNF.
+Performs a query on the current repository for a koji tag using DNF.
 Correlates any matching RPM packages back to their owning koji build and the inherited tag which holds that build.

 This command can be used to assist in the debugging of dependencies in a buildroot, allowing the user to easily identify where provides and